Phone-GWP-group

 Improving manufacturing efficiency at your business has a wide range of benefits and advantages

-Inefficient processes and low productivity mean costs are higher than they could / should be.
-This cost can either be absorbed by your company (hurting profits), can be passed to your customers (potentially reducing sales – and therefore profitability), or can be mitigated through cheaper materials and lower quality products (which again can affect sales and – you guessed it – profits).
+Inefficient processes and low productivity mean costs are higher than they could or should be.
+This cost can either be absorbed by your company, hurting your profits.
+It can be passed to your customers, potentially reducing sales and, therefore, profitability.
+Or it can be mitigated by cheaper materials and lower-quality products, which, again, can affect your sales and, you guessed it, profits.

-It may be out of date (or even broken) machinery and equipment, an unmotivated workforce or just poorly thought through processes, but the end result is always the same.
+It may be out of date, or even broken machinery and equipment, an unmotivated workforce, or just a poorly thought-through process, but the end result is always the same.

-Your manufacturing productivity is arguably the level of performance within your company, and regardless of how well you are currently doing, it is something that can always nearly always be improved upon.
+Your manufacturing productivity is arguably the level of performance within your company, and regardless of how well you are currently doing, it can always be improved.

 Assess where you currently stand

-Before you can make any decisions on how to improve your productivity, the first step is to measure your existing output and highlight any bottlenecks or “pain points” within your manufacturing operation.
+Before you can decide how to improve your productivity, the first step is to measure your current output and identify any bottlenecks or “pain points” in your manufacturing operation.

-This involves looking at procedures, processes, technology and the people tasked with bringing this all together.
-Other secondary points to consider are the lines (and methods) of communication and resources available to drive improvements.
+This involves examining procedures, processes, technology, and the people tasked with bringing them all together.
+Other secondary points to consider include the lines and methods of communication and the resources available to drive improvements.

-Also, ensure that any changes made are recorded alongside the observed / measured improvement (or otherwise) to ascertain ongoing improvement.
+Also, ensure that any charges made are recorded alongside the observed or measured improvement, or otherwise, to ascertain ongoing improvement.

 Manufacturing productivity: 11 tips to improve your performance